 Journalists from France 5 have conducted their own investigation and the results are alarming.
-Dioxins (classified as carcinogenic by the WHO) or phthalates (endocrine disruptors) can be found in tampons and are known to be hazardous to health.
+Dioxins (classed as carcinogenic by the WHO) or phthalates (endocrine disruptors) can be found in tampons and are known to be hazardous to health.
 And a survey of “60 million consumers” unveiled in February 2016 showed the presence of pesticides in a surprisingly large number of menstrual hygiene products.

 Natracare organic cotton tampons were tested too – and no pesticides, phthalates or dioxin residues were found.